BCghadmin/mkdocs-bc/docs/itemref/itemref_index.en.md

 ![][12]

-It is possible to choose between 5 different options in the purchase or sale configuration: Empty (BC standard), Item, Barcode/vendor/Item, Vendor/barcode/item, Vendor\'s item no./item.
+It is possible to choose between 5 different options in the purchase or sale configuration: Empty (BC standard), Item, Barcode/vendor/Item, Vendor/barcode/item, Vendor's item no./item.
 In the case of sales documents, it is the customer instead of the vendor.

 ![][13]

-It is possible to choose between 5 different options in the purchase or sale configuration: Empty (BC standard), Item, Barcode/vendor/Item, Vendor/barcode/item, Vendor\'s item no./item.
+It is possible to choose between 5 different options in the purchase or sale configuration: Empty (BC standard), Item, Barcode/vendor/Item, Vendor/barcode/item, Vendor's item no./item.
 In the case of customer card, it is the customer instead of the vendor.

 ![][14]